SEMC Scholarships and Awards

 Past Distinguished Contributor Award Recipients

-(Check back this winter for opportunities to secure scholarships to attend SEMC2021 in Chattanooga, TN or virtually)
+(Check back this spring for opportunities to secure scholarships to attend SEMC2021 in Chattanooga, TN or virtually)

 Designed to encourage participation of museum professionals at all levels in the Annual Meeting.
 Valued at $850.00, the award covers the annual meeting registration of and a travel stipend of $500.00.
 The nominee has shown evidence that the annual meeting program answers needs and/or concerns of the applicant, history of involvement in museums and dedication to museums in the SEMC region.